Understanding your retirement income options

 Investments outside superannuation

 There are many investment options for retirees outside super but many prefer to prioritise security.
-Diversification is also very important, as it can help to minimise your risk.
+Diversification is very important as it can help to minimise your risk.

 Capital growth investments